 - Application of gender-appropriate language in spoken and written language.

 BIPS is committed to the sustained implementation of family-friendly personnel policies.
-In order to have its current activities in this area evaluated and possibly developed further, the certification by the so-called audit on “work and family” was carried out in October 2014.
+In order to have its current activities in this area evaluated and possibly developed further, the certification by the so-called audit on “work and family” was carried out in October 2014 and renewed in 2017 and 2020.
 The heads of the institute have signed an agreement with objectives for the following three years.
 The objectives are implemented successively.
-There are annual progress reports to the certifying organization, the berufundfamilie Service Gmbh, as well as to BIPS employees (e.g., at the staff meeting).
-The measures for family-friendly personnel policies were also recognized by the Senate of Bremen in February 2016.
-In October 2017, the institute plans to re-audit the certification “work and family”.
+There are annual progress reports to the certifying organization, the berufundfamilie Service GmbH, as well as to BIPS employees (e.g., at the staff meeting).
+The measures for family-friendly personnel policies were also recognized by the Senate of Bremen in February 2016 and October 2018.

 The equal opportunities officer, Dr. Heike Gerds, and her deputy, Dr. Ronja Foraita, work closely with heads of the institute and the works council and advise the staff, among others, on questions regarding the compatibility of family and work.